Myths and facts about depression and Mental Health

 However, that doesn’t mean that’s the only cause of depression.
 Depression can be caused by a lot of factors, such as genetics, stressful life events, trauma, illness, or imbalances caused by certain medications.

-Myth: Depression is just feeling sad all the time.
+Myth: Depression is just people feeling sad all the time.

 Fact: Depression, like grief or any other illness, has stages.
 These don’t always occur in a particular order and could also be referred to as the phases of depression.
 These phases include: